kleitz/ibuy/README.md

 A project utilzing the Ionic framework with Cordova.
 The app is a way to keep track of items that need to regulary be bought.
+More info about the framework and setup can be found here: http://ionicframework.com/ .
+Setup information for visual studio can be found here: https://taco.visualstudio.com/en-us/docs/tutorial-ionic/ .